bignerdranch/Freddy/README.md

 The above example is considerably more complex, and dense, than the previous implementation.
 Nonetheless, it accomplishes the same task in a much more compact manner.
 In order to understand how `peopleArray` is created and what it holds, you will have to have a feeling for how `Result`, `bind`, and `map` work.

-These are the topics of the next section.

 ### `collectResults(_:)`, `splitResults(_:)`, and `splitResult(_: f:)`